ErpNetDocs/tech/modules/logistics/inventory/index.md

 It includes the ability to **create** various invoices, reconciliation documents and transfer orders, add **definitions** and utilize different **views**.

+You can further take advantage of Inventory's simplified **[Inventory Control](inventory-control/index.md)** application, designed to assist and speed up operations within shops and smaller stores.

 ![picture](pictures/Inventory_view_21_02.png)

 ## Documents

 #### Transactions

-In **Transaction** you can find the receipts for  your (warehouse’s existing) stores. **Store-receipts** reflect incoming goods, while **store-issues** denote outgoing goods.
+In this panel, you can find all transaction documents related to **movements** in and out of your warehouse’s existing stores.

+**Receipt transactions** reflect incoming goods, while **issue store transactions** denote outgoing goods.

-Outgoing goods in store-issues are recorded with negative quantity values.
-Based on a **purchase order**, a receipt is generated.
+Transactions are always created as a result of a **store order**.

 ![picture](pictures/Inventory_Transactions_14_03.png)

 #### Transfer Orders

-The **Transfer Orders** panel facilitates seamless stock transfers between stores, offering detailed specifications and customizable workflows.

-It integrates with other panels for inventory management and provides real-time monitoring capabilities for proactive intervention when needed.
+This panel allows for the creation of documents reflecting product quantities which you **move** from one of your existing stores to another.

+It's an essential part of inventory management and leads to the creation of a receipt transaction for the receiving store and an issue store transaction for the sending store.

 ![picture](pictures/Inventory_Transactions_Orders_14_03.png)

 #### Reconciliations

-In the **Reconciliations** panel, you can efficiently manage your stock availability.
+In this panel, you can create documents to **update** your warehouse or store's current availability.

-It generates receipt store transactions (+) and issue store transactions (-) based on variations between recorded stock levels and actual availability, reflecting the differences between stock levels and availability.
+It allows for the creation of receipt store transactions (+) and issue store transactions (-) based on variations between initially counted quantities and actual availability.

 ![picture](pictures/Inventory_Reconiciliations_14_03.png)